How to Parse MSG Files in Python

 Step 2: Import the MapiMessage Class

-from aspose.email_foss.msg.message import MapiMessage
+from aspose.email_foss.msg import MapiMessage

 Step 3: Load an MSG File